rebootl/revampit-rework/README.md

 _This is currently a proof-of-concept / demo / work-in-progress project._

-The goal of this project is to demonstrate how to build a dynamic website with few external dependencies.
+The goal of this project is to demonstrate a way to built a dynamic website with few external dependencies.

 For a simple company, organization or personal website it is often _not_ necessary to use a frontend framework and create a single page application.
 A simple server side rendered website can be sufficient and easier to maintain.